 You can do this by striking up a conversation first, looking for opportunities to broaden it, or asking follow-up questions.
 If you’re not in the mood to talk, though, it’s best to give yourself some space and make it clear to your SO that you’re not in the appropriate frame of mind to have a meaningful conversation.

 Patience is a virtue and it is one of the most important factors in learning how to become a better listener.
 To be able to listen, you must have a great deal of patience.
 You’ll definitely need that if your partner complains about something that happened during the day.
 While listening to your partner’s problems, remember that your patience is helping them.

 When you listen patiently, you allow the other person to fully express what they want to say.
-If you find yourself becoming frustrated, it is highly recommended that you take deep breaths and arrange time intervals for speaking so both of you can listen to each other constructively.
+If you find yourself becoming frustrated, try taking deep breaths and arranging intervals for speaking so both of you can listen to each other constructively.

 Related Reading: What To Look For In A Relationship?
 The Ultimate List Of 15 Things

 The ability to hear out a person objectively is exactly what being a good listener is all about.
 The speaker should be able to trust you because when there is confidence, communication flourishes, but when there is judgment or criticism, communication flounders.

 Building and maintaining trust requires the ability to listen without making judgments or putting each other down.
 Even if you don’t understand what your partner is saying, interfering or poking holes in their argument is more likely to hurt than persuade them.
 Rather than giving in to your emotions and insisting that you’re right or snapping at your partner because you think they’re being unreasonable, try listening to your partner without jumping to conclusions.

 10. Understand what they are saying